-The Common Share Purchase Warrants will be exercisable, at the option of each holder, in whole or in part, by delivering to us a duly executed exercise notice accompanied by payment in full for the number of shares of our common stock purchased upon such exercise (except in the case of a cashless exercise as discussed below).
-A holder (together with its affiliates) may not exercise any portion of the Common Share Purchase Warrant to the extent that the holder would own more than 4.99% of the outstanding common stock immediately after exercise, except that upon at least 61 days' prior notice from the holder to us, the holder may increase the amount of ownership of outstanding stock after exercising the holder's Common Share Purchase Warrants up to 9.99% of the number of shares of our common stock outstanding immediately after giving effect to the exercise, as such percentage ownership is determined in accordance with the terms of the Common Share Purchase Warrants.
-Purchasers of Common Share Purchase Warrants in this offering may also elect prior to the issuance of the Common Share Purchase Warrants to have the initial exercise limitation set at 9.99% of our outstanding common stock.
+The IPO Common Share Purchase Warrants are exercisable, at the option of each holder, in whole or in part, by delivering to us a duly executed exercise notice accompanied by payment in full for the number of common shares purchased upon such exercise (except in the case of a cashless exercise as discussed below).
+A holder (together with its affiliates) may not exercise any portion of the IPO Common Share Purchase Warrant to the extent that the holder would own more than 4.99% of the outstanding common stock immediately after exercise, except that upon at least 61 days' prior notice from the holder to us, the holder may increase the amount of ownership of outstanding stock after exercising the holder's IPO Common Share Purchase Warrants up to 9.99% of the number of common shares outstanding immediately after giving effect to the exercise, as such percentage ownership is determined in accordance with the terms of the IPO Common Share Purchase Warrants.
+Purchasers of IPO Common Share Purchase Warrants, to have the initial exercise limitation set at 9.99% of our outstanding common shares.